 D42.
-Streets within the development are local streets, including SW Frog Pond Lane, which is a local street west of SW Willow Creek Drive.
-These streets are not subject to minimum spacing standards.
-One individual lot access (Lot 1) is proposed to SW Frog Pond Lane, and access to all other lots is proposed from local streets or private Street B.
+Streets within the development are local streets, with the exception of SW Frog Pond Lane, which is a Collector east of SW Willow Creek Drive.
+Local streets are not subject to minimum spacing standards.
+Per Table 3-2 of the Transportation System Plan, the minimum access spacing standard along a Collector is 100 ft., and the desired access spacing is 300 ft.
+The proposed extension of SW Willow Creek Drive, SW Larkspur Terrace, and SW Marigold Terrace north from SW Frog Pond Lane are at the locations of the intersections as established in the Frog Pond Ridge subdivision to the south and exceed the minimum access spacing standard of 100 ft.
+No individual lot access is proposed to SW Frog Pond Lane, and access to all other lots is proposed from local streets.

-Request E: DB21-0069 Site Design Review of Parks and Open Space
+Request E: DB21-0076 Site Design Review of Parks and Open Space